Quick Answer

 Procurement strategy separates professional EPCs from amateurs.
 Bankable Tier-1 modules are non-negotiable for financed projects.
 Inverter matching depends on voltage windows, string sizing, and future clipping analysis.

-Balance-of-system selection — racking, wiring, combiner boxes — must align with the structural calc.
+Balance-of-system selection — racking, wiring, combiner boxes — must align with the structural calculation.
 Freight scheduling and customs handling add complexity on international projects.
 Warehousing strategy matters too.
 Equipment staged on site too early risks theft.
 Equipment arriving late idles crews.
 The EPC must synchronize delivery with the construction schedule.

 Construction management demands OSHA compliance, subcontractor coordination, and daily safety briefings.
 The EPC schedules inspections and utility witness tests.
 They manage the interconnection application timeline.

 Construction is where engineering errors become expensive.
 A mis-labeled conduit run can cost $5,000 to fix after walls are closed.
+A racking layout that ignores roof penetrations creates leaks.
+A string wired in reverse polarity damages the inverter.

 Three scope-gap errors appear again and again: